brunopacheco1/blog/content/posts/quarkus-kotlin-and-graalvm.md

 After trespassing the first barrier, I was ready for the next boss (the final one?): compiling the project to native code.

-According to Quarkus.io, this shouldn't be complicated, as they aim to simplify native code compilation using their on maven plugin.
+According to Quarkus.io, this shouldn't be complicated as they aim to simplify native code compilation using their on maven plugin.
 Even their guides being simplistic, they are not lying.
-But they could have mentioned the Reflection limitation in Quarkus, which will be explained in the following lines.
+But they could have mentioned the Reflection limitation in GraalVM, which will be explained in the following lines.

 So, to build the app, you have to run a similar mvn command: